 coupon rateis the annual interest you will receive by investing in the bond, and

 frequencyis the number of times you will receive it in a year.
-In the yield to maturity calculator, you can choose from six different frequencies, from annually to daily.
+In the yield-to-maturity calculator, you can choose from six different frequencies, from annual to daily.

 In our example, Bond A has a